francocerino/BlockchainTracer/README.md

     - Trace computer environment where the ML model was trained.
     - Use Arweave or IPFS for large data, storing its hash in the EVM blockchain.

- 4. Fine-tune the case of ML.
-Requirements for good reproducibility.
+ 4. Fine-tune the requirements for good reproducibility.
     - The NeurIPS 2019 ML reproducibility checklist of [Improving Reproducibility in Machine Learning Research](https://www.jmlr.org/papers/volume22/20-303/20-303.pdf).
     - JSON data structure with every configuration of the ML pipeline (hardware, environment, preprocesses, hyperparameters, seeds, metrics, package versions, etc).
 Also HDF5?
 [Traceability for Trustworthy AI: A Review of Models and Tools (2021)](https://www.mdpi.com/2504-2289/5/2/20)
     - Model info sheet of [Leakage and the reproducibility crisis in machine learning-based science (2023)](https://www.cell.com/patterns/pdf/S2666-3899(23)00159-9.pdf)